 The future of the industry in China and beyond:

-Being in China, there was an emphasis on manufactured stone.
+In China, there was an emphasis on manufactured stone.
 The stone industry in China is cracking down on factories and quarries that do not meet compliance which can only serve to make the industry stronger and better.
 However, this will mean that while this is happening, supply could decrease temporarily resulting in higher prices in the short term.

 From limestone panelling to textured granites, stone facades are becoming increasingly utilised in commercial structures, offering an enduring quality with a natural aesthetic.

-Larger format porcelains have maintained their popularity, particularly with architects, however, the wonderful variation and special feel of natural stone is wooing many back to the ‘real thing’.
-Natural stone continues to grow in popularity largely a result of improved accessibility and its practicality.
+Larger format porcelains have maintained their popularity, particularly with architects, however, the wonderful variation and special feel of natural stone are wooing many back to the ‘real thing’.
+Natural stone continues to grow in popularity largely as a result of improved accessibility and its practicality.
 Falling in love with its beauty is just as easy as ever!